 The Board welcomes long articles, short articles, case notes and book reviews that engage with current themes in international law.
 All submissions are subject to double-blind peer review by our Editorial Board.
 In addition, all long articles are sent to our Academic Review Board, which consists of distinguished international law scholars and practitioners.

 Submissions can be made at any time.
-Articles submitted by 1 October 2017 will be considered for Volume 7 Issue 1.
-Any articles submitted after that will be considered for the following issues.
+Articles submitted by 1 October 2018 will be considered for Volume 8 Issue 1.
+Any articles submitted after this date will be considered for the following issues.

 Further submission information

 The Journal accepts the following types of manuscript:

 - Long Articles between 6,000 and 12,000 including footnotes;

 - Short Articles not exceeding 6,000 words including footnotes;

 - Case Notes, including substantive analysis, not exceeding 3,000 words including footnotes; and

 - Book Reviews not exceeding 2,500 words including footnotes.

 Please list the word count of the text and the footnotes on your manuscript.